What is Local Housing Allowance (LHA)? (And What Do Landlords Need to Know)

 The welfare benefits system is complex; made up of around twenty different awards, which are further complimented by HMRC’s Tax Credit system.
 The entire welfare benefits system is currently being overhauled with welfare reform which most notably sees the introduction of Universal Credit, a combined award which encourages claimants to become financially responsible and independent.

-Universal Credit plays a big part of the government’s Welfare Reform.
+Universal Credit plays a big part in the government’s Welfare Reform.
 It is a new benefit that is replacing six existing benefits with a single monthly payment for those who are out of work or on a low income.

 What Happens If a Benefit Claim Is Suspended?